 The Exchange Act requires the Company's executive officers and directors, and any persons owning more than 10% of the Common Stock, to file reports of ownership and changes in ownership with the SEC.
-Based solely on its review of Forms 3, 4 and 5 filed during or with respect to the fiscal year ended February 2, 2020, and written representations from the Company's directors and executive officers and certain other reporting persons that no Forms 5 were required to be filed by those persons for that fiscal year, the Company believes that all executive officers, directors and 10% shareholders complied with those filing requirements and there were no late reports.
+Based solely on its review of Forms 3, 4 and 5 filed during or with respect to the fiscal year ended January 28, 2024, and written representations from the Company's directors and executive officers and certain other reporting persons that, the Company believes that all executive officers, directors and 10% shareholders complied with those filing requirements and there were no late reports.